선형대수학

 Proof

-That these functions are linear maps is obvious since \((-,-)\) is linear in each component.
-That these functions are injective is exactly the statement that \((-,-)\) is non-degenerate on the left and on the right.
+That these functions are linear maps is obvious since \((-,-)\) is linear in each argument.
+That they are injective is exactly the statement that \((-,-)\) is non-degenerate on the left and on the right.

 Corollary 5 Two finite-dimensional \(\mathbb{K}\)-vector spaces \(V,W\) with a non-degenerate pairing \((-,-):V\times W\rightarrow \mathbb{K}\) are isomorphic.